GraemeMalcolm/xyz/Instructions/Labs/LAB_00_lab_setup_instructions.md

     Connect-AzAccount
     ```

 7. You will receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.
-The first one will be selected for further use. **Copy the tenant id** that is shown in the table so that you can paste it into the next command.

-8. Execute the following to paste the tenant id from the previous step.
+8. Execute the following code.
 You will be directed to the browser to sign into your Azure account.
 Once you have signed in, move to the next step.

     ```powershell
-    az login --tenant <<tenant id>>
+    az login
     ```

 9. Execute `.\01-environment-setup.ps1`